datastaxdevs/workshop-microservices-java/README.md

 private TodoListRepository todoRepository;
 ```

-Now we now how we will switch from one implementation to another.
-Take a look at class [`TodoListRepositorySpringDataImpl`](./todobackend-cassandra/src/main/java/com/datastax/sample/repository/TodoListRepositorySpringDataImpl.java) implementing the `TodoListRepository` to see how we proceed.

-**✅ Step 7c.
+**✅ Step 7d.
 Restart the application**: Use the `CTRL+C` shortcut on the terminal window to stop running the application and restart.

-**✅ Step 7d.
+**✅ Step 7e.
 Test the application connected to ASTRA.** we wil now reuse the provided clientto work with our backend API now connected to ASTRA !.

 - 💻 If your work locally : [https://www.todobackend.com/client/index.html?http://localhost:8080/api/v1/todos/](https://www.todobackend.com/client/index.html?http://localhost:8080/api/v1/todos/)